CHIEF AYANDA CLARKE, FOUNDER and CEO, THE FADARA GROUP LLC

 Since then, Chief Ayanda has toured throughout North America, Africa, Asia, the Caribbean, Canada, and Europe several times over.
 His talents have led him to perform or record with Chief Bey, Orlando Rios, Randy Weston, Batoto Yetu, The Amistad Project, Alvin Ailey American Dance Theater, Forces of Nature, Asase Yaa African American Dance Theater, pop artist Jewel, and many others.

 Clarke’s research of the percussive arts (which include a variety of drums and bells, the balafon, and the shekere) is exhaustive.
 His range spans several musical traditions, including those of Guinea, Mali, Senegal, Ghana, Nigeria, Angola, Cuba, Brazil, the Caribbean, and of African Americans.
-After more than thirty years of deep study, immersion, and training, he’s emerged as one of the most highly regarded percussionists of his generation, unique in his ability to cross every musical genre.
+After more than thirty years of deep study, immersion, and training, he’s emerged as a highly regarded percussionists of his generation, unique in his ability to cross every genre.

 For his talent and devotion to African music and traditional culture, he’s been exalted by his juniors, peers, and elders alike.
 Just as important, he is respected as a man of good character and sound wisdom.
 The media has taken a keen interest in him as well.
 Chief Ayanda has been featured as a “Black New Yorker of the Week” in the New York Amsterdam News and has been a featured guest in local blogs, television shows, and podcasts throughout New York City, across the nation, and in Africa.